SparqNet/sparq-gitbook/understanding-contracts/contract-tester.md

 ### Using Docker (recommended)

 Install Docker on your system (if you don't have it installed already).
-Instructions for your system can be found on the links below:
+Instructions for your system can be found at the links below:

 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
 * [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)